jarenmcdonald1/rachels-blog/content/blog/daily-rituals-to-boost-your-immune-system/index.md

    While we rest it gives our bodies time to assess danger and prevent any threats from creating any damage.

    <br>
 2. **STRESS**

    Ongoing stress makes us all more susceptible to illness and disease, as the brain reacts to stressors by sending a defense signal to the endocrine system.
-This raises the cortisol levels (fight or flight response), along with an array of other hormones that prepares us for emergency situations but also severeley decreases immune system function at the same time.
+This raises the cortisol levels (fight or flight response), along with an array of other hormones that prepares us for emergency situations but also severely decreases immune system function at the same time.

    Finding methods such as meditation, deep breathing, exercising, journaling, etc that calm us in times of stress is vital to keep the immune system functioning at optimal levels.